 Supporters & Donors

-Veterinary care, operating location, feed and advertising are just a few of the ways in which supporters of Listening Horse help to keep our program alive.
+Veterinary care, feed, insurance and advertising are just a few of the ways in which supporters of Listening Horse help to keep our program alive.
 Our mission includes keeping our program free to participants and operating exclusively through the dedication of talented volunteers.
-All the support and various forms of donations we receive from the community are met with great gratitude and thanks!
+All the support and various forms of donations we receive from the community are met with extreme gratitude and thanks!